mgiri01/HetMed-Experiments/README.md

 DMGI papers.
 It is not affiliated with or endorsed by their authors and does not contain source code from their unlicensed reference implementations.

-The repository provides a PyTorch-based and PyTorch Geometric-based implementation of experiments inspired by the Deep Multiplex Graph Infomax strategy described in “Heterogeneous Graph Learning for Multi-modal Medical Data Analysis” (Kim et al., 2023).
+The repository provides a project implementation based on Pytorch and PyTorch Geometric including experiments inspired by the Deep Multiplex Graph Infomax strategy described in “Heterogeneous Graph Learning for Multi-modal Medical Data Analysis” (Kim et al., 2023).
 The experiments focus on the [Duke-Breast-Cancer-MRI collection](https://www.cancerimagingarchive.net/collection/duke-breast-cancer-mri/)